Maintaining My AHFI

 c. the accumulation of at least 60 hours of health care anti-fraud training approved by NHCAA (36 of which must be via NHCAA programs and/or other NHCAA training vehicles) during each 3-year period following initial accreditation.

 For more information on the types of education that will qualify for the 24 non-NHCAA hours visit the AHFI FAQs page.

 2. Individuals who fail to accumulate the required continuing-education hours during a given 3-year period must re-apply and qualify via the examination-based process.

 AHFI® Inactive Status

-As of 2009, all AHFIs must be either individual members of NHCAA, affiliated with an NHCAA member organization, or law enforcement liaison.
 The Accreditation Review Board recognizes that AHFI® designees seek career development and advancement opportunities in organizations that may preclude them from maintaining member status.
 In order to allow these designees to still maintain the AHFI® designation, we have developed the AHFI® Inactive status, a three-year status that can be enacted when a current AHFI® is no longer eligible for NHCAA membership due to a change in employment or retirement from the active workforce.
 This status indicates that the AHFI® designation has been achieved, but not currently active.
-Please contact Stephanie Dougherty at firstname.lastname@example.org for additional information.
+Please contact Danielle Strzelecki at email@example.com for additional information.